Get 80% off your plan for your first 3 months*

 Balance sheet

-A balance sheet compares what your business owns (assets) against what it owes (liabilities) at a specific point in time.
-This snapshot helps you understand your financial position and business value.
+A balance sheet is a financial snapshot showing what your business owns (assets) versus what it owes (liabilities) at a specific point in time.
+It helps you understand your financial position and overall business value.

 • Assets: Cash, inventory, equipment, property, and intellectual property